“Apartments for 2-7 in a historic waterfront Palazzo close to Piazza San Marco, at the mouth of the Grand Canal”

 - By special arrangement take the hotel boat over to the Cipriani swimming pool or hang out at the Hotel Excelsior's glamorous beach club

 Activities on site or nearby include:

 - Museums / galleries

 - Private guided tours

 - Shopping / markets

 Families are welcome and will find the central location and self-catering set up very useful (all apartments have microwaves and dishwashers).
-Best suited to babes in arms or 4+ year olds; you'd have to wach toddlers carefully around the lovely fixtures and fittings, although of course they would be made welcome except in Borsato which has a minimum age requirement of 6.
-1 baby cot for a child up to 3 years old in Canella and Hayez is free on request; note that there are no rollaway extra beds.
+Best suited to babes in arms or kids aged over four; you'd have to watch toddlers carefully around the lovely fixtures and fittings, although of course they would be made welcome except in Borsato which has a minimum age requirement of six.
+One baby cot for a child up to three years old in Canella and Hayez is free on request; note that there are no rollaway extra beds.

 Babies (0-1 years), Children (4-12 years), Teens (over 12)